raaaimund/flink-example/README.md

 - [window](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/datastream/operators/windows/) splits the stream into "buckets" of 5 seconds
 - sum sums the words using an [AggregateFunction](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/datastream/operators/windows/#aggregatefunction)

 You can use netcat to write to a socket.
+Installation of netcat for windows is included in nmap [here](https://nmap.org/download).

 Linux
 ```bash